 Carpet extractors are specialized cleaning machines designed to deep-clean carpets, upholstery, and fabric surfaces.
 They don’t just simply clean the surface but get deep down into the fabric to get embedded dirt out through a combination of water pressure and then vacuum suction.
 Using the proper cleaning chemicals, along with the hot water, will make stain removal easy.

-Extractors are equipped with two hoses: one for dispersing water, and one for vacuuming it back up.
-They mix pressurized hot water with a cleaning solution and then create suction to remove dirt and grime.
-The soap and hot water quickly loosen up and break down dirt and grime before being vacuumed into the recovery tank.
+Extractors are equipped with two hoses: one for dispensing water, and one for vacuuming it back up.
+They mix pressurized hot water with a cleaning solution and then create suction to remove grime and dirt.
+The loose soap and hot water quickly loosen up and break down dirt and grime before being vacuumed into the recovery tank.

-Although many people refer to these machines as “steamers”, these are quite different from vapor steamers, which heat water to the point of boiling, and are meant more for surface cleaning on components that can withstand high temperatures.
+Although some people refer to these machines as “steamers,” these are quite different from vapor steamers, which heat water to the point of boiling, and are meant more for surface cleaning on components that can withstand high temperatures.

 When purchasing a carpet extractor, consider the following: